Triston Casas Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.
+- The Athletics' 6.07 team ERA ranks last across all league pitching staffs.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.06).
+- Athletics pitchers combine to allow 135 total home runs at a clip of 1.4 per game (second-most in the league).

-- The Athletics will send Blackburn (1-1) to the mound to make his eighth start of the season.
-He is 1-1 with a 4.86 ERA and 41 strikeouts in 37 2/3 innings pitched.
+- Medina (2-7) takes the mound for the Athletics in his ninth start of the season.
+He's put together a 6.34 ERA in 59 2/3 innings pitched, with 58 strikeouts.

-- The righty last appeared in relief on Sunday, July 9, when he threw one inning against the Boston Red Sox, allowing two earned runs while giving up three hits.
+- The righty last appeared in relief on Friday, July 7, when he threw six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.

-- The 29-year-old has amassed an ERA of 4.86, with 10 strikeouts per nine innings, in eight games this season.
-Opponents are batting .291 against him.
+- In 12 games this season, the 24-year-old has amassed a 6.34 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .272 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.